How to make these charming aged French pots from any garden pot with paint, paper, and a printer with this simple step-by-step tutorial! ⟹

 - Matte Mod Podge and brush

-- Spray bottle with water or wet cloth
+- Spray bottle with water or a wet cloth or damp paper towel

-- Cut around the design…some of the paper will remain on the pot and straight lines are obvious and won’t look time worn!
+2. Cut around the design.
+Some of the paper will remain on the pot around the design.
+Straight lines will be obvious and won’t look time worn.

 4. Smooth the graphic as best you can to work out folds and wrinkles in the design.